Water Affecting Activities Permit - South Australia

 Description

-Water affecting activities that may require a permit include, but are not limited to:
+Water affecting activities that may require a permit include:

 • constructing or enlarging dams or structures to collect or divert water

-• building, obstructing or depositing solid materials in a watercourse, lake or floodplain
+• building structures in, obstructing, or depositing solid materials in a watercourse, lake or floodplain (e.g. erosion control, construction of water crossings or dumping material)

 Service type